desbma/hddfancontrol/README.md

 ---

 This tool has been rewritten in Rust.
 The previous Python version is in the [v1 branch](https://github.com/desbma/hddfancontrol/tree/v1).
+See [Migrating from v1.x](#migrating-from-v1x) for migration.

 ---